nftstorage/nft.storage/packages/docs/content/how-to/mint-custom-metadata.md

+---
-# How to mint an NFT with NFT.Storage using hand-rolled metadata
+title: Store and mint NFTs using custom metadata
+---

 If your metadata conforms to the popular ERC-721 or ERC-1155 standards, you can [upload all your NFT assets and prepare your metadata all in one HTTP request](./mint-erc-1155.md).